CUBRID/cubrid-manual/en/sql/schema/table.rst

 You can place a **UNIQUE** constraint on either a column or a set of columns.
 If the **UNIQUE** constraint is defined for multiple columns, the uniqueness is ensured not for each column, but the combination of multiple columns.

-In the following example, the second INSERT statement fails because the value of *id* column is the same as 1 with the value of *id* column in the fist INSERT statement.
+In the following example, the second INSERT statement fails because the value of *id* column is the same as 1 with the value of *id* column in the first INSERT statement.

 .. code-block:: sql